ysykimura/SSCA_2023/title-abstract.md

 # Title and Abstract

 ## Magdalena Boos (Ruhr University Bochum)
+### An introduction to symmetric quiver representations
+Abstract: When thinking about quiver representations, the fact that the theory only deals with type A setups (i.e. general linear groups and their Lie algebras) can be viewed as a drawback.

+Therefore, Derksen and Weyman introduced the notion of a symmetric quiver in 2002 which allows considering classical analogues, so-called symplectic or orthogonal representations (or symmetric quiver representations).
+Symmetric quiver representations are collected in so-called symmetric representation varieties which are acted on by reductive groups via change of basis.

+We give an introduction to the subject, develop and motivate the theory and discuss certain known results, focussing on the orbits of the aforementioned group actions as well as their closures (which correspond to degenerations).
+In particular, we present results obtained joint with
+G. Cerulli Irelli.

 ## Pierrick Bousseau(U. Georgia)
 ## Roger Casals (UC Davis)
 ## Naoki Fujita (Kumamoto)